microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/05_Operator.md

 (1 rows affected)
 </pre>

-Now that you have successfully created a database, added it to the Availability Group, and synchronized data, you an proceed to the next section to test how a failover works.
+Now that you have successfully created a database, added it to the Availability Group, and synchronized data, you can proceed to the next section to test how a failover works.

 <p style="border-bottom: 1px solid lightgrey;"></p>